Co-author: Dhayana Sena

 8. Consider peer-to-peer lending

-The idea of peer-to-peer lending is that you cut out the middleman by lending direct to borrowers via an online platform such as Squirrel Money, Lending Crowd, Harmoney, or others.
+The idea of peer-to-peer lending is that you cut out the middleman by lending direct to borrowers via an online platform, such as Squirrel Money, Lending Crowd, Harmoney, or others.
 You can save money with peer-to-peer lending because you earn interest on the money you have loaned to a borrower (less a fee).
-This is much better than letting some bank take a massive profit between the 19.95% p.a. they charge on credit cards and the 3.85% p.a. they pay to your savings account.

-But please don’t put too much money into one single platform.
+However, it’s wise not to put too much money into one single platform.
 There have already been articles about platforms churning loans to double their fees at the expense of investors.
 The old adage “too good to be true” must not be ignored when looking at the juicy rates on offer from these lenders.
-Peer-to-peer lending is a new form of investment and isn’t proven.

-Consider these wise words from financial services industry doyenne Janine Starks:
+Consider these wise words from financial services industry commentator Janine Starks:

 “Having risen from (Finance Company) ashes, don’t be under any illusions.
 Your investment is being exposed to significant credit risk.
 You will be rewarded for that, but heed the past.”